Maddon: Don't care if Cubs' lineup irks Brewers

 "This is the first time I'm going into free agency and I don't want that in the back of team's heads," Hamels said.

 The Cubs haven't announced a starter for Sunday and could just go with a "bullpen game."
-Maddon says his team will still compete; it just won't be with many of the regulars.
+Maddon said his team will still compete; it just won't be with many of the regulars.

 The Brewers complete their regular season in Colorado, having already clinched at least a wild-card spot.
 The Cardinals, who swept a four-game series against the Cubs last weekend, also have locked up at least a wild card.

-Entering Thursday's game against the Pittsburgh Pirates, Chicago had lost eight straight.
+After Thursday's 9-5 loss to the Pittsburgh Pirates, Chicago now has lost nine straight games.